 Continued Learning: Field Placements and Capstone Courses

-Remember, your journey in transactional law is continuous, and embracing both structured education and experiential learning will keep you ahead in this dynamic field.
+Remember, your growth in transactional law is ongoing, and combining structured education with hands-on experience will help you stay ahead in this dynamic field.

 Legal Services and Client Representation